MicrosoftDocs/dynamics-365-intelligent-order-management/topics/demo-providers.md

 This article describes how to set up and launch demo providers in Microsoft Dynamics 365 Intelligent Order Management.

-Demo providers are designed to help you see how orders flow between Intelligent Order Management and its third party connections.
+Demo providers are designed to help you see how orders flow between Intelligent Order Management and third-party connections.
 After setting up demo providers, you'll be able to generate a test order and monitor its status in Intelligent Order Management as it moves through each step of an orchestration flow from order validation through to fulfillment.

-The following demo providers are available:
+The following demo provider applications are available:

-- Demo e-commerce site (to generate an order)
+- Demo e-commerce application (to generate an order)
 - Demo fulfillment application (to process and fulfill an order)
-- Demo inventory (to update inventory system after fulfillment)
+- Demo inventory application (to update the inventory system after fulfillment)

 ## Set up demo providers